Retirement of steam locomotives by country: Other countries

 In Paraguay, wood-burning steam locomotives operated until 1999.

 Europe

 Britain

 BR Standard Class 9F 92220 Evening Star, built in 1960, is the last steam locomotive built by British Railways, and was earmarked for preservation from the start of its career.
-It was also the last steam locomotive built in the United Kingdom for over four decades, until the completion of the new-build Tornado in 2008.
+It was also the last steam locomotive for main line service built in the United Kingdom for over four decades, until the completion of the new-build Tornado in 2008.